In this article, we will show you how to automate the upgrade of the virtual machine configuration version in Hyper-V.

 What is Virtual Machine Configuration Version?

-In the previous versions of Hyper-V, whenever you upgraded your host to a new release, the moment Hyper-V sees your virtual machines, it will be upgraded automatically behind the scenes.
+In the previous versions of Hyper-V, whenever you upgraded your host to a newer release, the moment Hyper-V sees your virtual machines, it will be upgraded automatically behind the scenes.

 However this has been changed in Windows Server 2016, Hyper-V will not automatically upgrade your virtual machines.
 The upgrade of a virtual machine is a manual operation now that is separate from upgrading the host.
-This gives you the flexibility to move individual virtual machines back to earlier Hyper-V versions, until they have been manually upgraded.
-This what we call it the Point of no Return.
+This gives you the flexibility to move individual virtual machines back to earlier Hyper-V versions until they have been manually upgraded.
+This is what we call the Point of no Return.

-The process to upgrade a virtual machine version requires to shutdown the VM, and do a manual upgrade.
-This is a one-way process so you can either do this through PowerShell or through the Hyper-V Manager console, and in the UI you can see we have got this Upgrade Configuration Version.
+The process to upgrade a virtual machine version requires shutdown of the VM, and doing a manual upgrade.
+This is a one-way process so you can either do this through PowerShell or through the Hyper-V Manager console and in the UI you can see we have got this Upgrade Configuration Version.